hamburger

 • Shows details about the calculation

-• Can select any option among new and old regime
+• Can select any option between the new and old regimes

 FAQs about Income Tax Calculator